Dronagiri

 The Dronagiri is a node of Navi Mumbai in Raigad district.
 It is located at the Southern tip of Navi Mumbai metropolis and spread over 1,250 hectares of land.
 The zone is located to the east of Uran town in Navi Mumbai, and is bound by the Karanja River on the south-east.
 Residential areas are located to the west and north-west of the zone, while the Jawaharlal Nehru Port (JNPT) area and township are located towards the north of the zone.
 The zone is adjacent to the JNPT port, and is located farthest from the central business districts of Belapur, Nerul and Vashi.
 Due to its proximity to the port, this zone is ideal for port-based industries.

 Introduction

 Navi Mumbai is envisaged as a metro-sized counter magnet to reduce the pressure on the Mumbai metropolis.
 It is planned as a polycentric new town with a series of nodal concentrations along mass-transport corridors.
-When fully built, it is expected to have 14 such townships with a combined population holding capacity of four million and one million jobs.
+It is anticipated to have 14 of these townships when it is fully constructed, with a total population holding capacity of four million people and one million jobs.
 Dronagiri is one of these 14 nodes and is being developed by CIDCO.
 Dronagiri has a mountain near the sea and has a Dronagiri Fort Old Church.